Travel planning isn’t all about booking flights and hotels, it includes a few boring aspects….one of them being travel insurance.

 Travel insurance is one of those things that you have to have, but hope you’ll never use.

-If you’re a traveler that loves to count every penny then travel insurance is probably not high on your list, as you won’t reap any immediate benefit from your purchase…but trust us, you’ll be happy you got it should anything go wrong on your trip!
-Travel insurance will save you A LOT of pennies when you have to make use of it.
+If you’re a traveler that loves to count every penny then travel insurance is probably not high on your list, as you won’t reap any immediate benefit from your purchase…but trust us, travel insurance will save you A LOT of pennies when you have to make use of it.

 There are different travel insurance options available, some travelers may be happy with a general policy, while others prefer a tailored package provided by companies such as World Nomads.